-Date Ratified by BOG:
+Date Ratified by BOG: Benedict's College

 Review Date:

+G {Well} Makin

-(DE Circular 2107/04 Annex C))
+(DE Circular 2107/04 Annex C)) "gh agus fogot

 This Code of Conduct is designed to give clear guidance on the standards of behaviour all school staff and volunteers are expected to observe.
 School staff and volunteers are role models and are in a unique position of influence and trust and must adhere to behaviour that sets a good example to all the pupils/students within the school.
 As a member of a school community, each person has an individual responsibility to maintain their reputation and the reputation of the school, whether inside or outside working hours.